Appdynamics/nginx-monitoring-extension/README.md

 # AppDynamics Nginx - Monitoring Extension

-This extension works only with the Java agent.
+This extension works only with standalone machine agent.

 ##Use Case